JihedChaibi/STM32-with-no-IDE/README.md

 # STM32-with-no-IDE
+Get rid of that IDE!
-Programming our ARM based microcontrollers without an IDE.
+Programming our ARM based microcontrollers with:

+✪ Any Text Editor (I have used VSCode)
+✪ GNU Make
+✪ GNU Arm Embedded Toolchain
+✪ ST-Link